britram/rains-prototype/draft-trammell-rains-protocol.md

-The redirection type is used to point to a "last-resort" server or server from which assertions about a zone can be retrieved; it therefore approximately replaces theD NS NS RRTYPE.
+The redirection type is used to point to a "last-resort" server or server from which assertions about a zone can be retrieved; it therefore approximately replaces the DNS NS RRTYPE.

 ### Delegation {#obj-deleg}